vEnhance/web.evanchen.cc/input/faq-contest.md

 from what was in your head before you started writing.
 If you watch me do [write-ups live on stream](/videos.html) you'll see this.
-It's only during the so-called "write-up" phase that a lot of the claims are restructured or reordered, or steps are consolidated and simplified, or worse still, I realize the solution I had in my head doesn't actually work.
+It's only during the so-called "write-up" phase that a lot of the claims are restructured or reordered, or steps are consolidated and simplified.
+(Or worse still, I realize the solution I had in my head doesn't actually work.
-(Sometimes it's a minor patch, but sometimes the whole thing is broken.)
+Sometimes it's a minor patch, but sometimes the whole thing is broken.)

 Essay-writing and painting work similarly.
 Paul Graham wrote the following [quote about essays](https://paulgraham.com/essay.html)